mattmaynes2/aria/reports/final/3-Technical/2-Details/02-Design.md

 The design for this system will need to consider the requirement that multiple devices will need to connect to a single smart hub.
 The hub will also need to support concurrent connections with users, as more than one may wish to have access at any given time.
-These feature present some hardware requirements that must be satisfied.
+These features present some hardware requirements that must be satisfied.
 The physical smart hub must have external interfaces for communicating to multiple devices and must support concurrent processes.
 The communication protocol to interface with the smart devices themselves must also be considered as it must